openvinotoolkit/openvino/tools/pot/docs/FrequentlyAskedQuestions.md

 Can a model in any framework be quantized by the POT?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 The POT accepts models in the OpenVINO&trade; Intermediate Representation (IR) format only.
-For that you need to convert your model to the IR format using
+For that, you need to convert your model to the IR format using
 :doc:`Model Optimizer <openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide>`.

 .. _noac-pot-faq: